Your mindset determines the outcome of your entire life.

 The terms "fixed and growth mindset" emerged thanks to the work of Stanford psychologist Carol Dweck.

-After decades of research, she concluded that our success is influenced by how we think about our abilities and talents.
-Other experts refer to this as our self-concept.
+After decades of research, she found that our success is influenced by how we think about our abilities and talents.
+Other experts call this our self-concept.

 - A fixed mindset means you believe talent, intelligence, and other personal qualities are innate.
 Therefore, if you’re not good at something, you’ll never be good at it.

-- In contrast, a growth mindset means you believe you can develop your talents and intelligence via hard work and continuous learning.
+- In contrast, a growth mindset means you believe you can develop your talents and intelligence through hard work and continuous learning.

 The mind is incredibly powerful and the messages we tell ourselves shape our reality.
-Remaining in a fixed mindset endangers our success.
+Staying in a fixed mindset limits our success.

 Here are 5 dangers of having a fixed mindset.